vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 \( *gurupāramparā* \) of the Śrīvidyā school; no outside or personal interpretation is valid.
 Six such esoteric interpretations are given here.

 The “various mantras” alluded to above are not diff erent mantras but the various meanings given to the *śrīvidyā* , each considered a diff erent mantra since each discloses a diff erent understanding of it.
-The expression refers also to the three subdivisions, the *kū ṭ as* or *bījas* , of the *śrīvidyā*
+The expression refers also to the three subdivisions, the *kūṭas* or *bījas* , of the *śrīvidyā*

 or to its constituting phonemes, all of which are mantras in their own right.
 The term may also refer to the nine Vidyās we have just seen, which are both deities and feminine mantras.